hardscrabble/hardscrabble.github.io/_posts/2017-12-11-normalizing-surgical-drain-output.md

 ```

 In this case, it's so close to the eyeball math that it may not have been worth doing, but I will rest easier nevertheless.

+I just have one urgent question for you my dear reader: is there a name for what I did here?
+I want to learn more about data.
+As I learn things, I am often pleased to find out that all of the ideas already exist and have good names.
+What's this one's?